 As a member of the community, each resident is responsible for the condition of their floor and residence hall.
 Common area damages incurred during the year which cannot be individually assessed or accounted for will be absorbed equally among members of the floor and residence hall.
 Common area damages detract from our communities and raise the cost of maintenance and upkeep.
 These costs are passed on to students through increased housing rates.
 We strongly encourage you to take pride in your residence hall and to report those who damage residence hall property.

-Quiet hours are in effect between the hours of 10:00p.m. and 8:00a.m., Sunday through Thursday, and midnight to 8:00 a.m., Friday and Saturday.
-Courtesy hours are 24-hours a day, seven days a week. if you have noise issues, you are encouraged to first approach those responsible and resolve the matter amongst yourselves before seeking the support of a staff member.
+Quiet hours are in effect between the hours of 10:00 p.m. and 8:00 a.m., Sunday through Thursday, and midnight to 8:00 a.m., Friday and Saturday.
+Courtesy hours are 24-hours a day, seven days a week.
+If you have a concern regarding noise, you are encouraged to first approach those responsible and resolve the matter amongst yourselves before seeking the support of a staff member.
 However, on-duty Resident Advisors and Campus Safety officers can always be called on with any concerns including noise issues.
 The number for Campus Safety is 562.907.4211.

 Though theft is uncommon in the residence halls, you can never be too careful.
 Make sure any valuable personal items are insured.
-Whittier College assumes no responsibility for loss of property due to theft, therefore, you are encouraged to purchase your own personal property insurance, or check to see if you are insured through your parent, guardian, or other party's homeowners' insurance.
+Whittier College assumes no responsibility for loss of property due to theft.
+Therefore, you are encouraged to purchase your own personal property insurance or check to see if you are insured through your parent, guardian, or other party's homeowners' insurance.
 If you are interested in insuring your personal property, check out College Plus, the premier personal property insurance plan specifically designed for College Students.
 Remember to keep your room door locked at all times.
 Campus Safety provides engravings for personal items.

-All signs, fliers, banners, etc. posted in the residence halls must be pre-approved by your Area Coordinator.
-Bulletin boards are available for posting.
-Any items taped to glass windows and painted surfaces will be removed.
-Please see your RA or AC for further information.
+All signs, fliers, banners, etc. posted in share spaces in the residence halls must be pre-approved by your Area Director.

 Only the assigned number of students plus two guests may occupy a room at one time.
 Guest visitation is limited to three consecutive days.

 All guests must be respectful of the rights and comfort of roommates at all times.
 Roommates must all approve of a guest in order for them to be authorized in the shared spaces of the Housing & Residential Life room space.
 The College does not condone cohabitation.
-If the behavior or frequency of overnight guests becomes a concern for a roommate, the problem will be swiftly addressed by Residential Life staff.
-Housing & Residential Life staff and Campus Safety staff reserve the right to request that a guest leave a residence hall.
+If the behavior or frequency of overnight guests becomes a concern for a roommate, the problem will be addressed by Housing & Residential Life staff.
+Housing & Residential Life staff and Campus Safety staff reserve the right to request that a guest leave a residence hall and/or campus.

 Drums, guitars, horns, etc. are not to be played in the residence halls.

-All recreational activities including, but not limited to, bouncing balls, lacrosse, hackeysack, skateboarding, roller skating, roller blading, frisbee, running and bicycling, are not permitted in the hallways and lounge areas of the residence halls due to damages and/or injury which may result.
+All recreational activities including, but not limited to, bouncing balls, lacrosse, hacky sack, skateboarding, roller skating, rollerblading, frisbee, running and bicycling, are not permitted in the hallways and lounge areas of the residence halls due to damages and/or possible injury.

 Misuse, abuse, theft or destruction of College property is not permitted.
 Violators of this policy are subject to disciplinary action which may result in restitution and loss of housing privileges.
 In addition, actions of residents that result in excessive cleaning by our housekeeping staff will not be tolerated.
 Please do not sweep room remnants into the hallway or leave hair cuttings in the bathroom.
 Fines and charges will be assessed in these situations.

-In an effort to ensure the safety of students and prevent interruption of study, the Office of Residential Life prohibits solicitation and door-to-door sales.
-Distribution of posters, newsletters, fliers, etc. is prohibited in the residence halls.
-Special exceptions may be granted by the AC or the Director of Residential Lifes for administrative or programmatic purposes.
+In an effort to ensure the safety of students and prevent interruption of study, Housing & Residential Life prohibits solicitation and door-to-door sales.
+Distribution of posters, newsletters, flyers, etc. is prohibited in the residence halls.
+Special exceptions may be granted by the AD or the Director of Residential Life for administrative or programmatic purposes.

-Living in a residence hall seems very safe; therefore, students have a tendency to leave their rooms unlocked and valuables unattended.
-The fact of the matter is that nationally the number one crime in residence halls is petty theft.
-Crime is a direct result of opportunity.
-Remember to always lock your room door, carry your keys, and keep valuables locked up or hidden (even when you're just down the hallway or on your way to the bathroom).
+Students may develop a tendency to leave their rooms unlocked and valuables unattended.
+However, petty theft does occur from time to time in residence halls.
+Always lock your room door, carry your keys, and keep valuables locked up or hidden (even when you're just down the hallway or on your way to the bathroom).

-In the event of a campus-wide emergency, residents will receive direction from the RA, Area Coordinator, or residential life staff.
+In the event of a campus-wide emergency, residents will receive direction from the RA, Area Director, or residential life staff.
 If asked to evacuate a building, you should go to your hall's designated meeting place in one of the four campus zones.
 In the event you are in a different part of the campus at the time an emergency occurs, you should proceed to your nearest evacuation zone and notify your residential community (when appropriate) of your status.

-After arriving at the designated meeting area, please check in with your Building Captain.
-Please do not leave the campus until you have checked in with your Building Captain.
-Remember to leave contact information with the Building Captain should you choose to leave campus during or immediately following a campus emergency.
+After arriving at the designated meeting area, please check in with your Resident Advisor.
+Please do not leave the campus until you have checked in with your Resident Advisor.
+Remember to leave contact information with the Resident Advisor should you choose to leave campus during or immediately following a campus emergency.

 Each student should put together an emergency kit that contains a flashlight, emergency phone numbers, a copy of your driver license or identification, a 5-day supply of any prescription medications you take, a change of clothes, and personal care items.

-If you should happen to lock yourself out of the room, your RA or the RA on duty, will unlock your door between the hours of 8:00 pm and midnight, Sunday through Thursday, and until 2:00 am on Friday and Saturday.
-Students must contact Campus Safety during the remaining hours.
-Any other time, please contact Campus Safety ext.
-4211 for admits into your room.
+Should you happen to lock yourself out of your room, your RA or the RA on duty, will unlock your door between the hours of 8:00 p.m. and midnight, Sunday through Thursday, and until 2:00 a.m. on Friday and Saturday.
+Students must contact Campus Safety during the all other hours.

 Staff members are not permitted to unlock a door for anyone other than the resident of the room.
-Please do not ask.
 Illegal entry into a student's room may result in loss of housing privileges.
 A lost key will result in a charge of $125 (core charge plus necessary keys) to your Business Office account.